When your warning light for your transmission is showing up on your dashboard, it’s time to stop and let it cool for a while.

 Check transmission fluid level

 The first thing you need to do is to check the color of the transmission fluid.
-Normal fluid is red in color but with continued use and coming into contact with contaminants it does turn to a dark red color.
-You can also view your transmission gauge to know when it gets hotter than normal.
+Normal fluid is red in color but with continued use and coming into contact with contaminants, it turns to a dark red color.
+You can also view your transmission gauge to see when it gets hotter than normal.

 The transmission fluid should be changed every 30,000 to 60,000 miles.
 However, if you drive in hot climatic conditions, you may be required to change it sooner.
 Also, avoid overloading your car as it puts pressure on the transmission.

 If you are looking for more efficiency from your transmission, you may consider adding an external deep pan.
 This allows you to use more transmission fluid – especially for those living in hot climatic conditions or carrying heavy loads.
 The best deep pans are those made from aluminum because they dissipate heat faster than those made from steel.
 Consult your mechanic before purchasing one because they have more knowledge on the most suitable type for your car.

 The coolant is vital for cooling the car’s transmission.
 Ensure that your radiator is operating optimally and there are no hosepipe leaks.
 In case you plan on hauling heavy loads, have an external cooler integrated with the current system.